 It is also believed that workplace technology has a role to play in the breakdown of workplace communication.
 Although they have increased global reach, computers have decreased the rapport and trust which is found in face-to-face meetings and telephone calls.
 Technology can also cause ‘information overload’ from employers and employees emailing and sharing any piece of information which could be deemed viable.

 So, how can you ensure you are communicating with your employees effectively?
-I asked Sam Chambers, a manager at Just Recruitment, for her top 3 tips on how to effectively communicate with employees.
+I asked Bridie James, a manager at Just Recruitment, for her top 3 tips on how to effectively communicate with employees.

 1. Hold regular meetings

 Staff meetings provide an opening for managers and employees to discuss matters concerning the business.
 “I distribute a meeting agenda to my employees in advance” says Bridie, “this ensures employees have time to review the agenda and prepare any ideas or questions they may have.
 This creates a two way communication channel with employees”.

 Ms. James says “If I wish to speak with an employee, I will endeavour to speak face to face in the office, or pick up the phone and give them a call.
 There is only so much emotion and rapport you can build and display via email”.
 Ditch the emails unless there is no other alternative, and ensure you speak regularly to your employees so they understand complex matters.